Back

 Secret Sharing

-The idea of secret sharing is to shard the inputs into multiple pieces and distribute to multiple parties.
-That way, no single party would have enough information to learn about the inputs, but collectively, they might be able to do some computation on the inputs.
-A very simple example would be to split the input $$x = x_1 + x_2 + ... + x_n$$and $$y=y_1 + y_2 + ... + y_n$$then distribute $$x_i$$and $$y_i$$to party $$i$$.
-Thay way, party i can compute $$z_i = x_i + y_i$$locally, and collectively they can compute $$z = z_1 + z_2 + ... + z_n = x + y$$.
-This way, we enabled multiple parties to collectively compute the value of $$x+y$$without any party knowing the true values of $$x$$or $$y $$
+Secret sharing involves breaking the inputs into multiple pieces and distributing them among several parties.
+Therefore, no single party possesses enough information to discern the inputs, but collectively, they can perform some computation.
+For example, if we distribute $$x_i$$ and $$y_i$$ to party $$i$$ such that $$x = x_1 + x_2 + ... + x_n$$ and $$y=y_1 + y_2 + ... + y_n$$, party $$i$$ can compute $$z_i = x_i + y_i$$ locally.
+Collectively, they can compute $$z = z_1 + z_2 + ... + z_n = x + y$$, thereby enabling multiple parties to collectively compute the value of $$x+y$$ without any party knowing the true values of $$x$$ or $$y$$.

 Made with love in